adisreyaj/100DaysofCode-React/log.md

 - Created a bottom navbar component in React Native
 - Started with Animation in React Native
 - More hands on `ScrollView` and `FlatList`

+### Day 19: May 25, 2020

+**Today's Progress**:
+- Added slide-in animation for the app Header and Bottom Navigation Bar.